abcdesktopio/docs/opsdocs/docs/index.md

 * Opera 36,
 * Microsoft Edge (based on Chromium)

 > To fully use `copy and paste` features, from your local device to your abcdesktop (and vice versa), choose `Chrome`, Chromium or  Microsoft Edge Chromium.
-The `copy and paste` feature is also supported on Firefox with a dedicated extension.
+The `copy and paste` feature is also supported on Firefox with a [dedicated abcdesktop extension](/common/firefox-extension).

 ### Not supported web browser